 You can fly into Cusco on July 22nd, but we highly recommend arriving a day earlier if you can to get acclimated to the altitude.
 Transfers to the Hotel are not included so we suggest you find a taxi at the airport.

 Please share your flight details here so we can we aware of your arrival time and any delays.

-Departures: We will take guests directly to the Cusco airport on the 14th and drop off anyone who is staying longer in central location or at another destination if it’s on the way.
-Flights out on the 14th should be after 12pm to allow plenty of transfer time.
+Departures: We will take guests directly to the Cusco airport on the 28th and drop off anyone who is staying longer in central location or at another destination if it’s on the way.
+Flights out on the 28th should be after 12pm to allow plenty of transfer time.
 Transfers back to the airport or central locations in Cusco *are included* for guests departing the hotel before check out at 10am.
 Guests may enjoy the hotel grounds until 1 pm after checking out of rooms, and transfers can be arranged but would not be included.

 What are the Accommodations:

 Peru’s climate can be divided into two seasons: wet and dry.
 The weather varies greatly depending on the geographical region.
 We will be traveling at the end of the dry season.
 In the Andes, the dry season lasts from May through November.
 However in recent years the weather has fluctuated and a poncho or good rain jacket is advised throughout the year.
 During November a few scattered showers followed by sunshine can be expected.
 The weather is very mild.
 We will be at varying degrees of elevation throughout the journey (5000-11,500 feet) so layers are key.
 You can expect 50 degrees at night and as high as 80 degrees during the day especially when we are in the high jungle (camping).